 Textbooks and other high-demand course materials are placed in the Library's Reserve Collection to promote student success.
 These items have a short loan period to provide access to more students.
-Instructors are encouraged to obtain and donate free desk copies of currently assigned textbooks.
+Instructors are encouraged to obtain and donate copies of currently assigned textbooks.
 Please include the Reserve Request Form when donating items to the Reserve Collection.

 Required Editions and OK'd Past Editions Only

 Only editions currently required for courses are put on reserve.
 The most recent past edition may be put on reserve with instructor approval.
 Library staff will consult the Hawk's Nest Bookstore's "Required Material List" to identify library-owned items to include in the Reserve Collection.

 Single Semester Reserves

 Titles used for a single semester each year (fall or spring) are identified as such.
 During the "off" semester, these items will remain in the reserve collection, but semester notes will be removed from the Library's online catalog record.